This post may contain affiliate links. Please read our privacy policy.

 • Gradually add in the dry ingredients and mix until just combined.
 If using, mix in the nonpareil sprinkles.

-• Use a small cookie scoop to create dough balls about 2 teaspoons each.
+• Use a small cookie scoop to create dough balls about 1 tablespoon each.
 Gently roll each scoop of dough into a ball and place onto prepared cookie sheets, leaving about 2 inches of space between each cookie.

-• Bake in preheated oven for 8 minutes.
+• Bake in preheated oven for 9-11 minutes, until the centers are just set.
+They will be puffy when they come out of the oven, but will deflate and the tops will crinkle as they cool.
 Allow cookies to cool on the baking sheets for a couple of minutes before moving them to a wire rack to cool completely.

 Notes